Challenge level: 4 out of 5

 We’re afraid we can’t allow for you to bring your own bike on this challenge, for logistical reasons.

 Hand bike users are still more than welcome to participate in this challenge and will need to bring their own hand bike.
 If you plan to use a hand bike, please get in touch with us by emailing email@example.com or calling us on 01590 646410.

 If you don't reach your fundraising target you can either top up the additional funds yourself or simply forfeit your place on the challenge and lose your registration fee.

 Yes of course!
 As you are responsible for organising your own flights to and from Croatia, it is completely up to you which dates you book them for (as long as they give enough time for you to take part in the full challenge).
 Please note, though, that for our first night, we will be staying in a hotel together and meeting as a group for the first time at the hotel the next morning, so you do need to make sure you make the challenge briefing.

 Your flights to and from Croatia will not be included, so you do need to arrange and pay for these yourself, along with your personal travel insurance to cover your challenge.
-If you want to upgrade to a road bike, you will also need to pay a small amount, but the hybrid ones we provide will be included in the challenge costs.
 Also, you need to arrange your own dinner on Day 1, as well as your lunch and dinner on Day 5 (we provide breakfast), when you'll have a free day in Dubrovnik and catch your own flight home.

 You will need to take out your own personal travel insurance covering health, accident, loss and repatriation.
 We have a recommended policy and will send you the details when you register.
 Currently, UK citizens do not require a visa for Croatia, but we'll let you know if this changes before the challenge in 2020.